vijayraavi/iot-hub-c-huzzah-getstartedkit/README.md

 You will need to install the Adafruit Huzzah ESP8266 board extension for the Arduino IDE:

 - Follow the instructions [here](https://learn.adafruit.com/adafruit-huzzah-esp8266-breakout/using-arduino-ide).
 There you will see how to add a URL pointing to Adafruit's repository of board extensions, how to make the Adafruit Huzzah ESP8266 board selectable under the **Tools** menu, and how to get the Blink sketch to run.
+  - **Note**: There are two versions of Huzzah board, one with microB USB connector and other with a USB cable connected directly to the board.
+Both works properly with Azure IoT.
+  - Boards with microB connector don't have the GPIO0 button.
+So, in the 'Blink Test', ignore the steps to put the board in the bootload mode, and go directly to the step to upload the sketch via the IDE.
 - After going through this, you should have a working sample with a blinking light on your board.
     - If you run into any connection issues, unplug the board, hold the reset button, and while still holding it, plug the board back in.
 This will flash to board to try again.

 ## 1.6 Install Library Dependencies

-For this project, we'll also need the the following libraries:
+For this project, we'll also need the following libraries:

  - DHT Sensor Library
  - Adafruit DHT Unified

  To install them, click on the `Sketch -> Include Library -> Manage Libraries`.
 Search for each library using the box in the upper-right to filter your search, click on the found library, and click the "Install" button.

 The Adafruit Sensor library is also needed.
 This can be downloaded [here](https://github.com/adafruit/Adafruit_Sensor).
 Instructions for manually installing a library can be found [here](https://www.arduino.cc/en/Guide/Libraries).

  We will also need the latest Azure IoT Library.
  - Download the [library as a zip](https://github.com/arduino-libraries/AzureIoT/archive/master.zip)
  - Extract to `C:\Users\[username]\Documents\Arduino\libraries` (remove any other copies of the library)

 ***
 **Note**: If you have an earlier version of the IoT library, navigate to your Arduino documents directory.
 Inside the "Libraries" folder, there will be a number of installed libraries.
 Simply delete the `AzureIoT` folder.
 ***

 Lastly we will also need the latest esp8266 Arduino library
 - Visit https://github.com/esp8266/Arduino and follow the instructions for "Using git version"
-  - **Make sure you're using Python 2.7.x!**

 ## 1.7 Modify the Remote Monitoring sample

 - Unzip the example code, and double-click the file `remote_monitoring.ino` to open the project in the Arduino IDE.
 - You will be prompted to creat a folder.
 Do this, and move the other files in the folder into the newly created child folder